madetech/handbook/guides/line-management/promotions.md

 When you and the individual seeking promotion feel they've gathered enough evidence and the document is ready, send an email to the Market Principal or their region that clearly outlines the role you are seeking for whom and the salary expectation you have attached to the promotion.
 Ensure your 'case document' is attached for reference.

-You should arrange to 'present' the document and talk through it with the Market Principal informally, to help them form a decision and answer any further questions they may have.
+You should arrange to present the document and talk through it with the Market Principal informally, to help them form a decision and answer any further questions they may have.

 ### What should I do if the promotion case is refused?